 Overview

-Our research interest is generally using advanced food science and technologies to enhance the food nutrition, safety, and quality.
+Our research interest is generally using advanced food science and technologies to create future foods and biomaterials.
 To be successful, we will use or develop a variety of food and chemistry techniques to understand their potential fundamentals, design, and applications, including the experimental techniques (such as food nanotechnologies, emulsion technologies, and INFOGEST in vitro digestion model) and computing techniques (such as quantum chemistry, molecular modeling and dynamics, and data analysis).
 We are also expecting many potential collaborations with other research groups and companies, and together advance the development of next-generation food systems.
-The ongoing projects are mainly focusing on 1) how to effectively encapsulate, protect, and deliver bioactive agents (such as vitamins, $\beta$-carotene, and polyphenols), and 2) revealing physicochemical fundamentals in creating sustainable foods with desirable attributes (such as appearances, texture profiles, and nutrition).
+The ongoing projects are mainly focusing on 1) how to effectively encapsulate, protect, and deliver bioactive agents, and 2) revealing physicochemical fundamentals in creating sustainable foods and biomaterials with desirable attributes.

 Increasing the loading/encapsulating efficiency, gastrointestinal stability, and oral bioavailability of lipophilic bioactives